cozodb/pycozo/README.md

 Python client and Jupyter helper for [CozoDB](https://www.cozodb.org).

-This document describes how to set up Cozo in Python.
+This document describes how to set up CozoDB in Python.
 To learn how to use CozoDB (CozoScript), read the [docs](https://docs.cozodb.org/en/latest/index.html).

 ## Install